- About Us

 - e-Book Working Group

 - Open Education Resources

 - Resource Sharing

 - Science Direct

 The BLC Consortium Card

 The Consortium Card Program extends direct borrowing privileges at Full Members of the Consortium [excluding Affiliate members] to faculty and graduate students from participating academic institutions.
-Card holders of the State Library who are not affiliated with academic or private sector institutions and undergraduate students from participating academic institutions may apply for Consortium cards when they can demonstrate a specific scholarly research need.
+State employees with a State Library of Massachusetts library card who are not affiliated with academic or private sector institutions and undergraduate students from participating academic institutions may apply for Consortium cards when they can demonstrate a specific scholarly research need.
 Requests for information on the Consortium Card should be made to information desk or reference staff at the home library.

 Qualifications and details of the program

 - The Consortium card is an identification card; card holders must register at each Consortium library visited.
 Procedures vary among libraries ranging from pro-forma registration to a screening interview to assess needs.

 - The Consortium card does not automatically confer borrowing privileges throughout the Consortium; holders should check this User Guide carefully for each library’s registration and borrowing regulations.